-Nujaba has a long history of cooperation with Iranian Islamic Revolutionary Guard Corps and openly follows the orders of Supreme Leader Ali Khamenei.
+Nujaba has a long history of cooperation with Iran's Islamic Revolutionary Guard Corps (IRGC) and openly follows the orders of Supreme Leader Ayatollah Ali Khamenei.
 The United States added Nujaba to its terrorist list last March.

-Two days after Nujaba announcement, the US Embassy in Baghdad and its consulate in Erbil evacuated non-emergency staff, due of concern about perceived threats from Iran and its proxies in Iraq.
+Two days after Nujaba announcement, the US Embassy in Baghdad and its consulate in Erbil evacuated non-emergency staff, due to concern about perceived threats from Iran and its proxies in Iraq.

-Following the investigation by the Iraqi security forces, a rocket launcher was found in Al-Sina'a Street, eastern Baghdad, about seven kilometers (4.3 miles) away across the Tigris River from the Green Zone.
+Following the investigation by the Iraqi security forces, a rocket launcher was found in Al-Sina'a Street, eastern Baghdad, about 7 kilometers (4.3 miles) away across the Tigris River from the Green Zone.

-A senior security official told Al-Monitor in condition of anonymity that the Katyusha rocket launcher matches launchers made by Iran.
+A senior security official told Al-Monitor on condition of anonymity that the Katyusha rocket launcher matches launchers made by Iran.

-Iranian officials including Quds Force commander Qasem Soleimani and President Hassan Rouhani have said repeatedly that the Popular Mobilization Forces have access to Iranian weapons.
+Iranian officials including Quds Force commander Qasem Soleimani and President Hassan Rouhani have said repeatedly that the Popular Mobilization Units have access to Iranian weapons.

-Soleimani visited Baghdad last week and meet with leaders of pro-Iranian PMU factions, telling them to “prepare for proxy war.”
+Soleimani visited Baghdad last week and met with leaders of pro-Iranian PMU factions, telling them to “prepare for proxy war.”